althea-net/rita-firmware/README.md

 In a real network point to point wireless links will be used.
 You can find instructions on how to both select radios and set them up in [the Althea network getting started guide](https://docs.google.com/document/d/1TeFIUjqG1I4DYxRrkpxk4yEUQoxhIVxkccYWwT5VQD8/edit)

 While point to point links are insurmountably superior to meshing with the built in device radios there may be some situations where you may want to do that for a hop or two to reduce the number of point to point links or otherwise make life easier.
-In that case you'll need to access the Router Settings page at `http://192.168.10.1/althea` and select advanced settings.
-Checkmark 'Enable Mesh Over Wifi', close the modal, and save your work.
+In that case you'll need to ssh in and edit `/etc/config/wireless` and enable the `AltheaMesh` SSID by flipping `enabled` form `0` to `1`

+followed by `wifi restart`

-We may switch the nightly firmwares to meshing on built in wifi if there's a larger demand for that.
+We may switch the firmwares to meshing on built in wifi by default if there's a larger demand for that.